mavjav-edu/pcc_2e/beyond_pcc/pygame_sprite_sheets.md

 ![](../../images/challenge_images/chess_pieces.bmp)

-I downloaded this image from [Public Domain Clip Art](https://www.pdclipart.org/displayimage.php?album=search&cat=0&pos=39), and converted it to a .bmp file.
+The book's author says he doeswnloaded this image from [Public Domain Clip Art](https://www.pdclipart.org/displayimage.php?album=search&cat=0&pos=39), and converted it to a .bmp file.
 You can right click and save the image file from this page, or you can find it in the [*beyond_pcc*](https://github.com/ehmatthes/pcc_2e/tree/master/beyond_pcc) folder when you [download the resources for the book](https://github.com/ehmatthes/pcc_2e/zipball/master/).

 ## Starting a Chess Game